Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/FIELD_NAVIGATION_VALIDATION/IEEE_TECHNICAL_SUMMARY.md

 The atlas transport system is therefore not uniformly distributed.

-A relatively small transport backbone dominates movement across the atlas.
+A relatively small transport backbone carries the majority of atlas navigability.

 ### Atlas Spine Robustness (EXP_44S)